Tiiker1/taigr-info-bot/README.md

+This comes with totally no warranty.<br>
+by downloading this repo you agree for license provided.<br>

 To run this bot you need to do followings:<br>
 in bots directory do this command <br>
 pip install discord.py <br>